Accelerated Minimax Algorithms Flock Together: Accelerated smooth minimax algorithms are O(1/k2) -MP

 Prior to the development of these minimax algorithms, the \emph{optimized Halpern's method (OHM)} \cite{Lieder2021_convergence, Kim2021_accelerated} was presented for solving the fixed-point problem~\eqref{eqn:fixed_point_problem} with nonexpansive operator $\opT\colon \reals^d \to \reals^d$:

 where $\beta_k = \frac{1}{k+1}$.
 OHM converges with rate $\|w_{k+1/2} - \opT w_{k+1/2}\|^2 \le 4\|w_0-w_\star\|^2/(k+1)^2$, if a fixed point $w_\star$ exists.

 To clarify, the prior works \cite{YoonRyu2021_accelerated, Tran-DinhLuo2021_halperntype} study further general forms of EAG and APS with iteration-dependent step-sizes.
-For the sake of simplicity, we consider the case of constant step-sizes and defer the discussion on varying step-sizes to Appendix~\ref{sec:algorithm_specifications} and \ref{sec:MP_analysis_for_variant_stepsizes}.
+For the sake of simplicity, we consider the case of constant step-sizes in this paper.